Ethan Bristow

-Ethan David Bristow (born 27 November 2001) is a professional footballer who plays as a left wing-back or left-back for club Tranmere Rovers.
+Ethan David Bristow (born 27 November 2001) is a professional footballer who plays as a left wing-back or left-back for club Harrogate Town.
 Born in England, he plays for the Saint Kitts and Nevis national team.

 Career

 Reading

 Bristow signed his first professional contract with Reading in October 2019, with the contract lasting until 2021.

 Bristow made his debut for Reading on 5 September 2020 in a 3–1 EFL Cup victory over Colchester United.

 On 20 May 2022, Reading confirmed that Bristow would leave the club upon the expiration of his contract.

 Tranmere Rovers

 On 14 June 2022, Tranmere Rovers announced the signing of Bristow to a two-year contract.

 Minnesota United

 On 18 July 2023, it was announced that Bristow had signed with Major League Soccer side Minnesota United on a deal until 2025 for an undisclosed fee.
 On 4 February 2025, Bristow and Minnesota mutually agreed to terminate his contract.